 There are many different heartworm preventatives available, but all of them are prescription medications.
 They come in…

-Most of our clients choose to use a chewable, treat-like medication that is given monthly (such as Heartgard®).
+Most of our clients choose to use a chewable, treat-like heartworm medicine for dogs that is given monthly (such as Heartgard®).
 But choosing the right medication can depend on your dog’s lifestyle, age, health history, breed and current medications.

 Besides preventing heartworm disease, most of the medications will prevent or treat many intestinal worms and parasites – some of which they can potentially pass on to people!
 It’s important to note that when used as directed, these medications are very safe and very effective.